-Our extensive team offers advice and assistance in helping you prepare and plan for a time when you or those you care about can no longer look after your own affairs and/or need care.
+Our extensive Powers of Attorney team offers advice and assistance in helping you prepare and plan for a time when you or those you care about can no longer look after your own affairs and/or need care.
 We can also help to enable you to manage the affairs and care of those you love who are no longer able to look after themselves because they have become confused.

 When someone has lost capacity to look after their own affairs but they haven’t in place a valid Lasting or Enduring Power of Attorney then someone (a member of the family, a close friend) will have to apply to the Court of Protection.
 This gives the authority to look after that person’s property and affairs and in certain circumstances make decisions about their health and welfare.

 In this instance anybody applying would be referred to as a Deputy.

 We are regularly instructed to prepare Powers of Attorney for individuals.
 A Power of Attorney is a document in which an individual (the Donor) gives another individual (an Attorney) power to look after their property and affairs.